This project is under very early, active development and may contain bugs or security issues. It is likely not ready for production websites.

 Option Type Default Description

-enabled bool false Enable HTML webpage caching.
+enabled bool true Enable HTML webpage caching.
 Recommended true for production.

 ttl int|null null Cache lifetime in seconds. null = cached until next rebuild.